Subject : Separation anxiety…in cats

 Like dogs, cats that suffer from separation anxiety are likely to adopt behaviors that might do damage to their environment or themselves in order to calm themselves down.

 Obviously, separation anxiety in cats does not generate as much damage as separation anxiety in dogs.
-This is however not a reason to not be as concerned: Furniture might not get destroyed, but a cat still lives a big stress day after day, which can be harmful to their health in the long and short term.
+This is however not a reason to not be as concerned: furniture might not get destroyed, but a cat still lives a big stress day after day, which can be harmful to their health in the long and short term.

 What can you do if your cat suffers from separation anxiety?

 Separation anxiety is obviously more common in cats that tend to get anxious.
 There are natural products out there that might help your cat while you are working on this problem.
-Veterinarians can also write you a prescription for a stronger product if your cat’s behaviour is at risk of severely hurting himself.
+Veterinarians can also write you a prescription for a stronger product if your cat’s behaviour is at risk of severely hurting itself.

 There are also simple things you can do: